-Members Randy Krotowski (Chair); Cheri Phyfer; John Williamson Meetings in 2021 Four regularly scheduled meetings.
-2021 meetings included in-camera sessions with select members of management present at the Chair's request.
-Independence Three members, 100% independent.
+Members Randy Krotowski (Chair); Fiona Macfarlane; Noordin Nanji; John Williamson Meetings in 2022 Four regularly scheduled meetings.
+2022 meetings included in-camera sessions with s members of management present at the Chair's request.
+Independence Four members, 100% independent.

-The mandate of the EH&S Committee is to assist the Board in carrying out its responsibilities with respect to environmental, health and safety issues including the Corporation's commitment to a safe and healthful workplace and our compliance with safety and environmental legislation.
+The mandate of the EH&S Committee is to assist the Board in carrying out its responsibilities with respect to environmental, health and safety issues including the Corporation's commitment to a safe and healthy workplace and our compliance with safety and environmental legislation.
 The EH&S Committee reviews and makes recommendations to the Board regarding our environmental, health and safety policies, standards, procedures, practices, programs and training in light of our environmental, health and safety risks.
 In addition, the EH&S Committee reviews the Corporation's disclosure of its environmental, health and safety risks and policies.
 All members of this committee are independent and hold relevant experience applicable to the committee's work.
 The EH&S Committee reviews its charter on a regular basis, a copy of which can be found on our website at www.westernforest.com.